|Alma Mater:||McNeese St.|

-Howard Dobson enters his second season as an assistant coach at LSU.
+Howard Dobson enters his eighth season as an assistant coach at LSU.
 He serves as the program's hitting coach and assists with recruiting.

 Dobson spent the previous four seasons as the head coach of Southern Miss.
 During his tenure with the Golden Eagles, he coached seven All-Conference USA performers highlighted by Megan Hill.
 The four-time All-Conference USA pick set eight offensive program records, including hits (205), RBIs (151), runs scored (148), home runs (48) and total bases (398).
 She also garnered NFCA All-Midwest First-Team accolades, the program's first recipient since the 2000 season.